 Cutting edge for 1999 it's a really handy little note book and great to use for creative writing.
-Or it was, - because sometime during its long sleep it had gone bung producing smells of things burning inside and functioning in a seriously erratic fashion when I turned it on my period.
+Or it was, - because sometime during its long sleep it had gone bung producing smells of things burning inside and functioning in a seriously erratic fashion when I turned it on.
 I almost wept

 Fortunately I have a Compaq Armada E500 laptop I built out of 4 other scrap laptops with extra RAM and a 40 Gig hard drive in it that came from an Apple laptop.
 This runs Linux which it does really well, better than it ran Windows actually.